teyaberg/meds-torch-data/README.md

 If we sampled a different subject, one with more than 5 events, the output we'd get would be dependent on the `config.seq_sampling_strategy` option, and could be non-deterministic.
 By default, this is set to `random`, so we'll get a random subset of length 5 each time.
-Here, so that this code is deterministic, we'll use the internal seeded version of the getitem call, which just allows to add a seed onto the normal getitem call.
+Here, so that this code is deterministic, we'll use `_seeded_getitem`, an internal, seeded version of the `__getitem__` call.

 ```python
 >>> print_element(pyd._seeded_getitem(3, seed=0))